Iowa Lakeside Laboratory conducts a variety of aquatic and terrestrial based research in the Iowa Great Lakes area.

 Cooperative Lakes Area Monitoring Project

-The goal of CLAMP is to provide long term monitoring data on regional lake conditions and educate local citizens about lake ecology.
+The goal of CLAMP is to provide long-term monitoring data on regional lake conditions.
+It also aims to educate local citizens about lake ecology.

 GLEON Buoy

-The Global Lake Ecological Observatory Network conducts innovative science by sharing and interpreting water quality and weather data on West Okoboji and Big Spirit Lake
+The Global Lake Ecological Observatory Network conducts innovative science by sharing water quality and weather data.
+It interprets this data for West Okoboji and Big Spirit Lake.

 Water Quality

-In its partnership with the State Hygenic Lab, we provide water testing services, and educate citizens on how to better care for our natural lakes.
+In partnership with the State Hygienic Lab, we provide water testing services.
+We also educate citizens on how to better care for our natural lakes.

 Rough Fish Management

-The study, conducted by Martin Simonson (Ph.D. candidate, ISU), aims to evaluate how removal of two nuisance fish species – Common Carp and Bigmouth Buffalo – may improve water quality in lakes prone to algae blooms and decreased recreational opportunities.
+The study, conducted by Martin Simonson (Ph.D. candidate, ISU), evaluates how removing two nuisance fish species—Common Carp and Bigmouth Buffalo—may improve water quality.
+It focuses on lakes prone to algae blooms and reduced recreational opportunities.
 This includes exploring how the remaining fish populations in the lakes respond to removal efforts through growth and reproduction.

 Iowa Great Lakes Vegetation Mapping Survey

-In conjunction with the Iowa Department of Natural Resources, Iowa Lakeside Lab faculty and students researchers used sonar techniques to map the aquatic vegetation along the margins of the Iowa Great Lakes.
+In conjunction with the Iowa Department of Natural Resources, Iowa Lakeside Lab faculty and student researchers used sonar to map aquatic vegetation.
+They focused on the margins of the Iowa Great Lakes.

 Role of Micronutrients in Harmful Algal Blooms

-Dr. Betsy Swanner, an assistant professor in the Department of Geological and Atmospheric Sciences, is investigating how the micronutrient iron contributes to harmful algal blooms so that blooms can be better understood, monitored and perhaps prevented.
+Dr. Betsy Swanner, an assistant professor in the Department of Geological and Atmospheric Sciences, is investigating how the micronutrient iron contributes to harmful algal blooms.
+The goal is to better understand, monitor, and possibly prevent these blooms.

 Ashfall Diatoms

-The Ashfall Fossil Beds in northeastern Nebraska contain rare, lagerstätten fossil sites that uniquely capture an ecological moment in time and often preserve material better than other sites.
+The Ashfall Fossil Beds in northeastern Nebraska contain rare lagerstätten fossil sites.
+These sites uniquely capture an ecological moment in time and often preserve material better than other locations.
 Joseph Mohan, Dr. Mark Edlund and Dr. Sylvia Lee are collaborating on this study.

 Food Sovereignty in Northwest Iowa